DigonIO/pypermission/docs/docs/permission_design_guide.md

-# RBAC for Python - Permission Design Guide
+# PyPermission - Permission Design Guide

 This guide explores how to design permissions in Role-Based Access Control (RBAC) systems, focusing on two primary approaches: Container Permissions and Instance Permissions.
 Each approach defines how permissions are assigned to resources, and each has distinct trade-offs.